 Catch a clear day and the challenging hike to the summit of Gros Morne Mountain will blow you away with its beauty.
 It can be accomplished via the 16-kilometre Gros Morne Mountain trail.
 The reward for a morning of climbing steep scree slopes are the views of Ten Mile Brook Pond and the Long Range Mountains from just below the summit of the mountain – which tops out at 806 metres.

-The hike is a loop so though the descent is easier going than the ascent, it’s surprisingly tough, except for the final four kilometres back to the parking lot.
+The hike is a loop, so the descent is easier going than the ascent.
+It’s surprisingly tough, however, except for the final four kilometres back to the parking lot.
 But sometimes the toughest trails are the most rewarding – and the hike up Gros Morne Mountain falls into that category.

 We hope this list inspired you to go hiking in Canada, especially in the beautiful province of Newfoundland and Labrador.
-From Gros Morne hiking to East Coast Trail Newfoundland, this province offers a treasure-trove of rugged Atlantic Canada beauty.
+From Gros Morne hiking to East Coast Trail Newfoundland, this province offers a treasure-trove of rugged Atlantic Canada beauty and some of the best hikes in Canada.

 Do you have a favourite Newfoundland hike?